mchmarny/s3cme/README.md

   * [Manual](#manual)
   * [In Cluster](#in-cluster)

-What's included in the included workflow pipelines:
+What's in the included workflow pipelines:

 * PR qualification (`on-push`):
   * Source vulnerability scan using Trivy